-To help me be more critical and mindful of the bonds I’m forging in and out of the classroom, I’ve decided to write letters to some of my current and former students.
+To help me be more critical and mindful of the bonds I’m forging in and out of the classroom, I write anonymous letters to some of my current and former students.
 This is the seventh post in the series.

 Note: While all of my previous letters were written to individual students, given the COVID-19 crisis, this one is written to all of my current students.